-Starting off with a Mom (Collette) and Dad (Kinnear) not able to come up with a way to tell their young daughter (Breslin) about her uncle’s (Carell) mental breakdown and subsequent suicide attempt, as he stares on melancholy, next up you have the troubled son (Dano), whos taken a vow of silence in honour of Nietzsche while he prepares to join the Air Force, finishing up with the foul-mouthed grandpa (Arkin) complaining about always being given chicken.
-Every viewer can find something to relate to in one or all member of the family, helping to produce compassion for the views the character holds and seeing that even though they bicker, they clearly all care for each other.
+Starting off with a Mom (Collette) and Dad (Kinnear) not able to come up with a way to tell their young daughter (Breslin) about her uncle’s (Carell) mental breakdown and subsequent suicide attempt, as he stares on melancholy, next up you have the troubled son (Dano), who’s taken a vow of silence in honour of Nietzsche while he prepares to join the Air Force, finishing up with the foul-mouthed grandpa (Arkin) complaining about always being given chicken.
+Every viewer can find something to relate to in one or all members of the family, helping to produce compassion for the views the character holds and seeing that even though they bicker, they clearly all care for each other.

-But it’s Breslin who is the heart of the film and quite phenomenal as Olive, the happiest and body-positive girl alive. even the fact she has won her regional beauty pageant on default, she’s still on cloud nine and due to not wanting to break her heart, compiles the family to make the road trip.
-Her emotional reactions are perfect and it’s no wonder that she has gone onto to have such a successful career so far.
+But it’s Breslin who is the heart of the film and quite phenomenal as Olive, the happiest and body-positive girl alive.
+Even the fact she has won her regional beauty pageant by default, she’s still on cloud nine and due to not wanting to break her heart, compiles the family to make the road trip.
+Her emotional reactions are perfect and it’s no wonder that she has gone on to have such a successful career so far.

-Little Miss Sunshine not only remains fresh to this day but very few films that have come out since to even come close, it’s heartwarming and funny, beautifully written and directed. topped off with excellent performances from everyone involved
+Little Miss Sunshine not only remains fresh to this day but very few films that have come out since to even come close, it’s heartwarming and funny, beautifully written and directed.
+Topped off with excellent performances from everyone involved.